pay-theory/pay-theory-ui/src/common/FormHead/README.md

-# BooksComponents.FormHead
+# FormHead

-A UI element for displaying a heading for a pay theory form.
+A UI element for displaying a heading for a Pay Theory form.

 ## Hooks